 Now that it has established a fairly firm foothold in the social commerce space, TikTok is even beginning to encroach on the turf of e-commerce giants like Amazon and Walmart.
 Per an Axios report based on recent job postings, the company is planning to build its own product fulfillment centers in the United States.

-According to more than a dozen job postings, TikTok is looking to build an “international e-commerce fulfillment system” that will include international warehousing, customs clearings and supply chain systems to support both e-commerce efforts both domestically in the United States and across borders.
-The goal, said one job listing, is to “help sellers improve their operational capability and efficiency, provide buyers a satisfying shopping experience and ensure fast and sustainable growth of TikTok Shop.”
+According to more than a dozen job postings, TikTok is looking to build an “international e-commerce fulfillment system” that will include international warehousing, customs clearings and supply chain systems to support both e-commerce efforts both domestically in the U.S. and across borders.
+The goal, according to one job listing, is to “help sellers improve their operational capability and efficiency, provide buyers a satisfying shopping experience and ensure fast and sustainable growth of TikTok Shop.”

 “I think that’s a really interesting play because it allows them to manage quality in the same way Amazon can.
 They could do prime, they could do same-day shipping.
 They could better control merchants and what merchants are selling,” Open Influence’s Dahan said.
 “It’s a really smart play, and I think brands that are early movers on TikTok are going to do very well.”